Science Time: Our Brain's Prediction System

 - Jan 22, 2025

-- 4 min read
+- 7 min read

-Our brain is essentially a sophisticated prediction machine that also serves as our body's resource manager.
+Your brain is not a passive receiver of reality.
+According to neuroscientist Lisa Feldman Barrett ("How Emotions Are Made"), our brain is essentially a sophisticated prediction machine that also serves as our body's resource manager.

 Acting as both a pattern-recognition expert and a meticulous accountant, the brain constantly models future possibilities while budgeting the body's energy.
 This remarkable dual ability helped our ancestors survive by anticipating threats and managing resources efficiently, and it continues to influence how we interpret and respond to our world today.